manimino/litebox/README.md

 `update()` will changes both the value in the RangeIndex table and the object's value.

-Update is fast, it's O(log n) in both sqlite and pandas.
+Update is fast (less than 1 ms), it's O(log n) in both sqlite and pandas.

 ### remove()

 `remove(self, obj: Any)` removes an object.

-Remove is fast in SQLite but slower in Pandas.
+Remove is fast (less than 1ms) in SQLite but slower (tens of ms) in Pandas.
 This is because removing an item requires rebuilding arrays there.

 ### Container methods